ssandy7/ssandy7/README.md

 - 👋 Hi, I’m Sandeep
 - 👀 I’m interested in both core and IT domain
-- 🌱 I’m currently learning java full stack development
+- 🌱 I have developed responsive web pages using HTML, CSS and Boot-strap.